Portuguese presence in Asia

 The Portuguese presence in Asia was responsible for what would be the first of many contacts between European countries and the East, starting on May 20, 1498 with the trip led by Vasco da Gama to Calicut, India (in modern-day Kerala state in India).
-Portugal's goal in the Indian Ocean was to ensure their monopoly in the spice trade, establishing several fortresses and commercial trading posts.
+Aside from being part of the European colonisation of Southeast Asia in the 16th century, Portugal's goal in the Indian Ocean was to ensure their monopoly in the spice trade, establishing several fortresses and commercial trading posts.

 Background

-Asia has always exerted a fascination on the Portuguese.
-Then came the much valued spices, luxury products like ivory, precious stones and dyestuffs.
 The inaccuracy of geographical knowledge before the discoveries led people to believe that Asia lay at the beginning of the Nile River and not the Red Sea, allowing the inclusion of Ethiopia in Asia and the extension of the word India to incorporate these and other parts of Eastern Africa.
 Here, according to an old legend, lived a Christian emperor, wealthy and powerful, known as Prester John.

 The name Prester John seems to derive from zan hoy (my master), an Ethiopian term used by the population designating its king.
 In the fifteenth century, Prester John was identified with the king of Ethiopia; after a few contacts the Portuguese needed to know how to get to Ethiopia, although they had little information about that empire.
 This knowledge was transmitted by travelers, geographers, pilgrims, merchants and politicians returning home after long trips.

+Official presence

+Official Portuguese presence in Asia was established in 1500, when the Portuguese commander Pedro Álvares Cabral obtained from the King of Cochin Una Goda Varma Koil a number of houses to serve as a feitoria, or trading post in exchange for an alliance against the hostile Zamorin of Calicut.
+In 1503 Afonso de Albuquerque built Fort Manuel in Cochin with the authorization of its ruler.
+In 1505, King Manuel of Portugal appointed Dom Francisco de Almeida as viceroy of India, with jurisdiction over all Crown domains east of the Cape of Good Hope.
+Official Portuguese territory in Asia included: